Cheapest Car Hire Bologna Airport prices available all year round. Take a look at our Italian Car Rental offers and Save Cash.

 If you’re up for burning pasta calories, a 498-step climb to the top of Torre degli Asinelli, one of Bologna’s only remaining towers, offers you stunning views of the red roofs of the city.
 Or you may choose an hour long uphill walk on an arcaded road to reach the Sanctuary of San Luca, where a spectacular panorama of the countryside and city awaits, then reward yourself with pizza at Vito’s.
 To immerse yourself into Bologna’s culinary culture, a Gourmet Walking Tour through the market can be delicious and fun.
 Or there’s Bologna’s biggest public park, Giardini Margherita, where you can stroll under huge trees and take a café break at the lakeside Chalet.

+Renting a car in Bologna opens up a lot of opportunites for touring.
 Head east for about an hour to reach Ravenna, a tranquil city that’s home to magical 5th century mosaics, splendidly displayed at the Mausoleo di Galla Placidia.
 Or take a drive west to Modena, the medieval town that’s given the world balsamic vinegar.
 There you can visit Acetaia di Giorgio, an attic where prized balsamico is aged, followed by a divine lunch made by Giorgio’s wife.

 Need to get back to nature?
 Nearby is Parco Storico di Monte Sole, an animal preserve with pleasant hiking trails, including a challenging one to the Mount Adone peak.
 While you’re in the area, lunch at Vecchia Trattoria Monte Adone for a hearty countryside experience.